galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 ## bio.tools and EDAM annotations for microbiome community

 During the week of the Biohackathon the microGalaxy community executed the annotation workflow as described in the Methods Section (see also Figure \ref{annotation_workflow}).
 The initial filtered tool table of the microGalaxy included 218 tool suites, of which 61 had corresponding bio.tools identifiers.
 The process of the work was tracked using a GitHub project board.
 After the annotation process, the number of tools with bio.tools annotations was increased to 107.
-The added annotations for  each respective bio.tools entry was also collectively reviewed by the team.
+The added annotations for each respective bio.tools entry were also collectively reviewed by the team.
 A rerun of the Galaxy tool metadata extractor pipeline collected the additional information, and the metadata is now included in the interactive microGalaxy tool table.

 ## Training materials and updates to standards